AdamBoley/Django-Blog/README.md

 A message display element can be added to base.html.
 This goes above the main element that holds injected block content

+### Challenge

+Add code to views.py to flash a message when a user leave a comment "comment_posted": True has been added to return render statements, to be used much like "commented": True is used to display the submission / approval message

+## Final deployment

+The DEBUG variable must be set to False in settings.py

+Add:
+X_FRAME_OPTIONS = 'SAMEORIGIN'
+just below DEBUG
+This will allow the use of summernote in the admin panel of the deployed version